Pioneer Decision of Sunafil

 In the first section, the criterion unequivocally establishes the prohibition of discrimination based on HIV.
 This premise is emphatically non-negotiable and aligned with the law, which explicitly singles out HIV, along with factors such as sex, race, religion, and language, as examples of non-discrimination.
 This first part is essential and correct, safeguarding fundamental rights and promoting equality in the workplace.

-Conversely, the second section of the criterion states that medical examinations should be only performed after the employee is hired, not before the employment relationship is established.
+Conversely, the second section of the criterion states that medical examinations should be only performed after the employee’s hiring, not before establishing the employment relationship.
 The objection to this part of the criterion is based on the significance of medical examinations as an integral part of the personnel selection process.